vketteni/gemini-cli-adapter/README.md

 ---

+## 🙏 **Acknowledgments**

+Tool system design inspired by [OpenCode](https://github.com/sst/opencode) - thanks to the OpenCode team for pioneering excellent agentic tool patterns that have influenced our implementation.

+---

 ## 📄 **License**

 Open CLI is released under the [Apache 2.0 License](LICENSE) - the same license as the original Gemini CLI.
 I believe in **open, permissive licensing** that encourages innovation and adoption while providing patent protection for contributors and users.